MarcG-Digital-Design/fpga-vga-controller/README.md

 # VGA Controller with ROM Image Display

 ## Overview
-A custom VGA controller implemented on FPGA to display a static image stored in internal block RAM.
+A custom VGA controller : The goal was to design a VGA controller from scratch on an  DE10-Lite FPGA to display images stored in internal ROM.

 ## Architecture
 * **Memory Management:** The image data is converted into a `.mif` file and mapped into the FPGA's internal ROM.